Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 The Stairs Passage – or Pasajul Scarilor – is one of our favorite walkways in the city and a must when sightseeing Sibiu!

-The stairs descend from the Upper Town into the Lower Town on the outside of the early brick fortifications.
-Arching over the cobblestone walkway are two flying buttresses – an original design that today stands as a charming place for photo ops (and a great place to stop for a drink at our favorite café, Flow!).
+Arching over the cobblestone walkway are two flying buttresses.
+This original design today stands as a charming place for photo ops and a great place to stop for a drink at our favorite café, Flow!

 #10 Climb Up the Steps to Stairs Tower